anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 This is a full walkthrough of how to get up and running with any.sender.
 The whole demo takes place on the ROPSTEN network, so ensure that any urls (eg. etherscan, infura) are for that network.

 The aim is to send a transaction, via the any.sender relay, to the echo contract which will simply echo your message in an event.
 You can take a look at this contract [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
-Also take a look at the Internal Transactions tab, since any.sender relays your transaction via a Relay contract your transaction will show up an an internal transaction.
+Also take a look at the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83), since any.sender relays your transaction via a Relay contract your transaction will show up as an internal transaction.

 ## Prerequisites
 1. Install [Node](https://nodejs.org/en/download/).